 About the author – Meta Knol

-From 1997, Knol was tied to the Centraal Museum in Utrecht as a curator.
-She researched and published a full catalog of the modern art collections (Modern Art, 2004) and finished the first intermuseal collection catalog of The Netherlands: US in NL – American Art in Dutch Museums, 1945-2001 (2005).
-In 2006 she curated the exhibition This is America.
+Meta studied art history at Utrecht University.
+After having received her MA, she has realized exhibitions on modern & contemporary art, has written on arts & museums and has been involved in several cultural projects, such as the artist residency The Fifth Season on the grounds of a psychiatric hospital in Den Dolder, the Amsterdam based transcultural platform Framer Framed and the 2030 Foundation, dedicated to the UN Sustainable Development Goals.
+At the Centraal Museum in Utrecht she researched and published a full catalog of the modern art collections (Modern Art, 2004), finished the first intermuseal collection catalog of The Netherlands: US in NL – American Art in Dutch Museums, 1945-2001 (2005) and curated the exhibition This is America.
 Visions of the American Dream (2006).
 Her last exhibition for the Centraal Museum was Beyond the Dutch – Indonesia, the Netherlands and the Visual Arts since 1900 (2009), which she co-curated with Enin Supriyanto.
 In Leiden, she initiated and co-curated the exhibition Global Imaginations (2015) in collaboration with Leiden University and the National Museum of World Cultures.